indiglox/JGAPI/README.md

 # 🐾 Pet Store API Testing Project

 A comprehensive API testing suite for the Petstore Swagger API built with Playwright.
 This project showcases API testing best practices with a focus on CRUD operations.
-Whether you're just starting out with API testing or looking to level up your existing skills, this project provides a solid foundation to work from.

 ## Table of Contents